Start MATLAB program from macOS Terminal

 By default, MATLAB uses the multithreading capabilities of the computer on which it is running.

 Limit MATLAB to a single computational thread.
+This option is for numerical computations only.

 Disable use of